 The first reference of Heidelberg was in a document in that Abbey dated 1196, and this is considered to be the town’s founding date.
 In 1214 the Duke of Bavaria, Ludwig I acquired the Palatinate and this castle came under his control.
 In 1303 another castle was built for defense.
 In 1386, Heidelberg University was founded by Rupert I, Elector Palatine.

 Related Post: Hardenburg Castle Ruins – Bad Dürkheim, Germany

 The first reference of Heidelberg was in a document in this Abbey dated 1196, and this is considered to be the town’s founding date.

 Related Post: Traveling Germany – Frankfurt

-In 1537, the upper castle was destroyed by a lightning bolt.
+In 1537, the upper castle was destroyed being struck by lightning in a terrible storm.
 By 1650 the castle was expanded to structures now present.